sdncoder/sdncoder.github.io/wiki/ztstory.md

 https://threatpost.com/death-enterprise-vpn/145907/

 * user connecting via VPN is inherently granted a level of access that's almost always in excess of the minimum required.
+* with legacy VPN even a well-designed and segmented network would leave a wide range of network resources visible to parties that should not need to see those resources.
 *